ScottHacker/ScottHacker.github.io/resume.md

 permalink: /resume/
 ---

-## Background

-I am a quick and enthusiastic learner and have a wide variety of talents: focusing on programming, interested in design, and with a talent in Art.
+> I am a quick and enthusiastic learner and have a wide variety of talents: focusing on programming, interested in design, and with a talent in Art.
 I’m very organized, professional, and have a passion for working with the logical structures of code and designing efficient systems.

 ## Proficiency

 I'm a largely self-taught coder who's been learning since 2009.
 My primary experience is in C#, but I've worked in AS3 and Bash shell script, and have experience with Javascript, PHP, C, F#, Lisp, and HTML/CSS.
 I've worked in a number of platforms and softwares, including Unity3D, Linux (Ubuntu), Amazon Web Services, Emacs, and Visual Studio.

+___

 ## Experience